douglasgreen/pagemaker/dev/doc/exceptions.md

 * **Structured Error Management:** Custom exceptions enable a structured way of error handling.
 Instead of depending on error codes or other makeshift solutions, you can interrupt the script's normal flow and pass control to a designated exception handler when an exception arises.
 * **Enhanced Error Information:** Custom exception subclasses in PHP can be packed with error specifics like the error message, file location, line number, and stack trace, aiding developers in troubleshooting.
 * **Improved Code Readability:** Custom exceptions can make your PHP code more understandable by assigning descriptive names to potential errors.
 This can lead to more self-explanatory and maintainable code.

+As a well-behaved code library, PageMaker uses its own base exception class everywhere so its exceptions can be distinguished.